i am the first born son of Jews who fled from Nazi Germany in the late 1930s.

-In 2016, a suitcase was found in a little antique store in Czechoslovakia.
+In 2016, a suitcase was found in a little antique store in the czech republic.
 It miraculously made its way to me in Nashville, TN.
-The suitcase had the name 'julius israel lorsch' inscribed inside, along with a transport number. julius was my great uncle.
+The suitcase had the name 'julius israel lorsch' inscribed inside, along with a transport number. julius was my great-uncle.

 this project serves to tell my family's story through music. it reflects the hopes, dreams, Resilience , and vulnerability of the immigrant experience - it's a story of refugees and community;

 a story of survival.

 The Suitcase IS A ONE MAN, one hour SHOW that blends narrative storytelling with MUSIC.
 THE MUSIC IS ALL ORIGINAL AND PERFORMED LIVE USING LOOPING TECHNOLOGY TO WEAVE LAYERED STORY THROUGH CLASSICAL STRING INSTRUMENTS.

 please reach out if you are interested in learning more about the suitcase, investing in the project,

 or to share something that relates to your own family’s story.

 "One measure of a true work of art is its power to change a person.

 The Suitcase transforms people.
 It is timely, wise, and beautiful."

 ~ Bob Raines, Ph.D. ; Honors Program Coordinator, Jackson State Community College